 The Classic Pepper X Edition (NEW)

-One of the recently announced hot sauces from Hot Ones, The Classic Pepper X edition is going to spice up the relatively tame Classic using the Pepper X peppers from the Last Dab.
-We have yet to taste this one, but we will be sure to review the new flavor as soon as our Heatonist subscription box arrives!
+One of the exciting experiments from from Hot Ones, The Classic Pepper X edition spices up the relatively tame Classic using the Pepper X peppers from the Last Dab.
+We have finally tried it thanks to the Hot Ones subscription box!
+Check out our in-depth analysis and taste test here.

 One of our favorite hot sauces we have reviewed, Los Calientes brings the tropics to the table.
 Sweet, tangy and exploding with delicious flavor, Los Calientes is a great all around sauce.
 Los Calientes held the number 5 spot for many seasons, only recently being moved down to the #4 spot on Hot Ones to make way for hotter sauces.
 Coming in at around 36,000 SHUs on the Scoville scale, this sauce packs the perfect punch.
 In our opinion, not too spicy, not too mild, and definitely not lacking flavor.

 Another new sauce from Hot Ones, Los Calientes Rojo takes the delicious, tropical notes from the original and spices things up.
 The new recipe swaps serrano peppers for smoked red ripe jalapenos.
 They also use more habaneros to bring the heat level up slightly.

 This sauce was the surprise of the already exciting Hot Ones box.
 The smokey jalapenos make the already impressive Los Calientes even better.
 We hope this sauce is here to stay.